nixpal/shellsilo/README.md

 SHELLSILO has been tested on two different Windows 10 models, and Windows 11.

+📋 What's New in v1.0

+* 🧠 Added support for x64 architecture.

+* 🧾 Added support for both NASM and MASM syntax styles.

+* 📦 Added support for binary generation directly from ShellSilo — no need for external tools!

+* 🧮 Improved syscallslist file for more accurate syscall number resolution.

+* 🧹 Cleaned up codebase — removed unused dependencies and updated the rest.

 ### How does SHELLSILO obtain syscall number ?
 * SHELLSILO imported the syscall number table from https://j00ru.vexillium.org/syscalls/nt/64/ and converted each Windows version to its corresponding model number.
-By examining the PEB (Process Environment Block), SHELLSILO can easily obtain the model number of the system and compare it to its own model from the 'syscallslist.txt' table.
+By examining the PEB (Process Environment Block), SHELLSILO can easily obtain the model number of the system and compare it to its own model from the 'syscallslist.csv' table.
 * SHELLSILO only compares the syscall APIs used in the code.